 The main idea of the “three laws of robotics” could be re-phrased as follows:

 1) First, do not do harm.

 2) Then, do what is good or what you are ordered to do.
-It may include commands to be proactive and thereby avoid possible harm caused by other agents or circumstances, but this requires exceptionally high competence of both the agent and the operator).
+(It may optionally include commands to be proactive and thereby to avoid possible harm caused by other agents or circumstances, but this requires exceptionally high competence of both the agent and the operator).

 3) Only finally, be optimal or efficient, if possible.